Solar parks Den Helder

 Permits

-The environmental permit for the solar park on the wastewater treatment plant site and the solar park on Oostoever has been definitively granted.
-In 2025, work will begin on the environmental permit (BOPA = outside the plan environmental plan activity) for the solar park and the nature strip along the Balgzand Canal.
-As soon as this is made available for inspection, we will inform you via this site.
+The environmental permits for the solar park on the wastewater treatment plant site and the solar park on Oostoever have been definitively granted.
+In 2026, work will begin on the environmental permit (BOPA = non-plan-based environmental planning activity) for the solar park and the nature strip along the Balgzand Canal.
+As soon as it is made available for public review, we will inform you via this site.

 Who do we work with?